ubco-W2022T1-cosc301/project-group44/final_report_group44.md

 ## Final Conclusion

-By gathering all of our information, we can conclude that generally an individual that has any of the following:
-- older age
-- smokes
-- higher BMI
-- region?

-is more likely to receive higher medical expenses.
-Such expenses are possibly due to medical conditions that come with these factors.
+After our analysis as a group, we can safely condlude that medical patients in the United States are affected by rising medical costs when comparing it to factors such as older age, smoking habits, BMI that is either too low or too high, and the region that the patients currently live in.
+Higher costs in terms of medical expenses are likely due to the social and living factors that are present in their region which could entail changes and adaptation of lifestlye.
+Moreover, older patients are more susceptible to factors such as second hand smoking, changes in bad diet and so on.